SBA Default Blog

 Thank you for taking time out of your busy day to visit my website.
 I hope you find the information within the site to be informative and helpful.
 When I first starting writing articles about SBA default resolution, I was apprehensive about “giving away” too much free information.
 Why buy the cow, they say, when you can get the milk for free?
-Over time, I came to realize that while there is value in the information I provide, the consulting services I provide for my clients in real time can never be duplicated, no matter how many articles I write.
-Once that realization set in, I have endeavored to cover every question I’ve been asked by actual and prospective clients over the years about settling commercial debt and sba loan foreclosure conditions.
+I then realized that the consulting services I provide for my clients in real time goes beyond just words on a page.
+Once that realization set in, I have endeavored to cover every question I’ve been asked by actual and prospective clients over the years about settling commercial debt and SBA loan foreclosure conditions.

 If you are considering hiring me to help you, there are some important things you should know about me:

-- I Pride Myself on Being Responsive and Available.
 During a time when you are in dire need of help, it’s my job to reduce your anxiety.
 While settlement is the ultimate goal, I also know that having an accessible advisor can alleviate the stress of wondering when (or if) you will get a call back.
-I’m constantly amazed by people who have questions about the legal or bankruptcy process that went unanswered because the borrower couldn’t get their attorney on the phone.
+People frequently reach out to me because they can’t get their SBA attorney on the phone.
 I simply don’t allow things like that to happen.

-- I Don’t Make Empty Promises or Guarantees.
 These days, it seems that everyone with something to sell makes bold guarantees.
 But really, what does it mean for me to say that I guaranty that I will settle your debt if there are no real consequences if I don’t deliver?
 For that reason, I make it clear in my consulting agreement that there are no guarantees of success.
 Is my track record good?
 Yes, extremely good.
 Will I do everything in my power to help you?
 Of course.
 Can I 100% guaranty success?
 Unfortunately not, and neither can anyone else.
-In most cases, my fees and payment terms are more reasonable than my competitors to begin with, but in the rare case when they are not lower, I will match any reasonable fee structure.
-If you think I’m the guy to help you, let’s talk.
+In most cases, my fees and payment terms are better my competitors to begin with, but in the rare case when they are not lower, I will match any reasonable fee structure.
+If you think I’m your guy, let’s talk.
 I can almost always find mutually agreeable terms with borrowers who wish to hire me.

-- The Buck Stops With Me – Who would you rather have fighting for you: an employee of a company, or the founder and owner of the company?
+Who would you rather have fighting for you: an employee of a company, or the founder and owner of the company?
 With me you will always get the latter.
-All decisions are made by me, all work products are produced by me, and all negotiations are performed by me.
-When you hire me, I will handle all aspects of your file from start to finish, so you never have to worry about getting passed to a junior, less experienced employee once you engage my services.
+I make all the decision, produce all work products, and personally negotiate every deal.
+When I’m hired, I handle all aspects of your file from start to finish.
+Retain me, and you’ll never be passed to a junior, less experienced employee.

-- The Only True Insider – To my knowledge, no other SBA Workout Consultants can claim they know the process from the inside.
-I worked for banks for 11+ years, including 2 overseeing a team of workout officers that serviced a $400 Million SBA loan portfolio.
+To my knowledge, no other SBA Workout Consultants can claim they know the SBA loan default process from the inside.
+I worked for banks for 11+ years, including 2 overseeing a team of workout officers that serviced a $276 Million SBA loan portfolio.

 Thanks for stopping by, and feel free to email me at Jason@jasontees.com or call me toll free at 1-877-436-4533 with any questions you might have.